ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 In this lab you will learn how to:

 - Create an Angular service
-- Use the Capacitor Storage API
+- Use the Capacitor Preferences API
 - Add more actions to the store

 ## Create the Session Vault Service